needle-mirror/com.unity.live-capture/Documentation~/connection-device.md

 3. Select the newly created Connection.

 4. Set the **Port** if necessary.
    **Note:** Only one Unity project using Live Capture can use a given port at a time.
-If the port is already in use by another program, including other Unity instances, a message should appear, prompting you to select a free port.
+If the port is already in use by another program, including other Unity instances, a message appears, prompting you to select a free port.

 5. Enable the Connection using its toggle button.

-6. Connect to the Editor from the physical device or app.
+6. Connect to the Editor from the Client Device.

-7. In the Unity Editor, verify you are connected: the device name should appear in the **Connections** window under the **Connected devices** section.
+7. In the Unity Editor, verify you are connected: the device name must appear in the **Connections** window under the **Connected devices** section.

 8. Select **Auto Start on Play** to have the server automatically start when entering Play Mode.

 ## Companion app connection

-How to connect a companion app such as the Virtual Camera or Face Capture app to the Unity Editor.
+To connect the Virtual Camera app or the Face Capture app to the Unity Editor:

+1. In the Unity Editor, create a connection of type **Companion App Server** and enable it.
+2. In the app launch screen, connect to the created server either with server discovery or manually.

 ### Connection with server discovery